Indianapolis Motor Speedway: Start of Penske era (2020s)

 In 2020, the Indianapolis Motor Speedway, as with IndyCar Series and other related holdings, was sold to Penske Entertainment Corp., a subsidiary of the Penske Corporation, owned by Roger Penske.

-In 2020, for the first time Indianapolis 500 was not held on or around Memorial Day in late May and instead was held in August.
-Japanese 2017 winner's Takuma Sato won the race for the second time after taking lead at lap 186.
+In 2020, because of the COVID-19 pandemic, the Indianapolis 500 was not held in late May and instead was held in August.
+2017 winner Takuma Sato won the race for the second time after taking lead at lap 186.

-In 2021, Brazilian three-time winner Hélio Castroneves won the race after a late-race duel with Álex Palou, he joined A. J. Foyt, Al Unser Sr. and Rick Mears as four-time winners, this race was also the first victory for Meyer Shank Racing.
+In 2021, Brazilian three-time winner Hélio Castroneves won the race after a late-race duel with Álex Palou; he joined A. J. Foyt, Al Unser Sr. and Rick Mears as four-time winners; this race was also the first victory for Meyer Shank Racing.

-In May 2022, IMS announced it had become a Caesars Sportsbook partner beginning with the NTT Indy car series’ GMR Grand Prix on May 14.
+In May 2022, IMS announced it had become a Caesars Sportsbook partner beginning with the NTT Indy car series' GMR Grand Prix on May 14.
 As part of the deal, the gaming operator opened the Caesars Sportsbook Lounge at the track's Pagoda Plaza.

+Overview of different track layouts

+Since 2000, various road course layouts have been used for additional races at the Indianapolis Motor Speedway: